YahooArchive/mojito/docs/dev_guide/reference/mojito_cmdline.rst

    If a mojit module (i.e., the YUI module for a portion of the mojit) is specified, only the tests f or that module will be run.
 Otherwise all tests for the mojit will be run.

+To run functional and unit tests for the Mojito framework, you would use the test framework `Yahoo!
+Arrow <https://github.com/yahoo/arrow>`_.
+Follow the instructions in `Running Mojito’s Built-In Tests <../topics/mojito_testing.html#running-mojito-s-built-in-tests>`_ to run the framework tests for Mojito.

 .. _mj_cmdlne-code_coverage: